citrus/quick_site/README.md

-Now open http://localhost:4567 in your favorite browser and start building sites!

-Navigate to http://localhost:4567/sites/your_site/your-new-page to automatically create additional pages.
+Open [http://localhost:4567](http://localhost:4567) in your favorite browser and enter the name of your new site.
+After it's created, navigate to http://localhost:4567/sites/your_site/your-new-page to automatically create additional pages.

-Chameleon-like styles are currently achieved by symlinking from the site's root to the application's root.
-This is kind of ghetto and may change...